AdobeDocs/adobeio-samples-customers-dashboard/README.md

-# adobeio-awesomeapps-customers-dashboard
+# Firefly Sample App: Customer Profiles Dashboard

-This Firefly app is a complete solution of the codelab [Build a Firefly App for Customer Profiles using Adobe Campaign Standard API](https://github.com/AdobeDocs/adobeio-codelabs-campaign-standard)
+This Firefly app is a complete solution of the codelab [Build a Firefly App for Customer Profiles using Adobe Campaign Standard API](https://github.com/AdobeDocs/adobeio-codelabs-campaign-standard).
+It lists customer profiles from Adobe Campaign Standard and allows sending marketing campaign emails with personalized promo code.

 ## Setup